nohusuro/WindowsShareMigration/README.md

 Powershell scripts to help move local file shares.

-I wrote this script to aid in moving file data, security permissions and shares configuration between two drives on the same file server where DFS was not configured.
+I wrote this script to aid in moving file data, security permissions and file share configuration between two drives on the same file server where DFS was not configured.

 When migrating, 3 of 25 shares did not successfully migrate the share configuration.
 I can only assume this was due to file locks on the original share causing the original share not to be deleted before trying to create it.
 To reduce possible failures, make sure no one is using the share when you move it.